virtualatoms/handbook/docs/getting-started/your-first-day.md

 # Your First Day

 Welcome to Imperial and the Virtual Atoms Lab!
 Here is a checklist to help you get started.
-This assumes you have already completed the online induction outlined in the [Before you Arrive page](./before-you-arrive).
+You should have already completed the online induction outlined in the [Before you Arrive page](./before-you-arrive).

 ## First Day Checklist